Anglicans Online

 'a highly Liturgical and Sacramental Anglican Church founded within the Anglican Catholic tradition.
 It is a welcoming Church for all based in Kenya with its administrative office in Nairobi.
 The church was started in Kenya on 29th November 2006 and held its first Worship Service on 11th February 2007.'

-The Anglican Catholic Diocese of New Orleans
+Anglican Catholic Diocese of Christ the Redeemer

 Anglican Church in America